gvwilson/thirdbit/src/fiction/the-ball/index.md

 any more than it is our place to ask why children starve while the sinful prosper.

-Look: in this world she sits alone in a field, cold worms of panic slithering in her gut as she realizes that he never showing up again.
+Look: in this world she sits alone in a field, cold worms of panic slithering in her gut as she realizes that he is never showing up again.
 Next door is a world where the boy stands alone and bereft because she repented or grew bored.
 (There as elsewhere,
 it can sometimes be hard to tell the two apart.)